 The city has a mix of architectural styles, from neoclassical buildings to modern, innovative designs.
 Some interesting buildings include the Helsinki Cathedral, the Kiasma Museum of Contemporary Art and Temppeliaukio Church (Rock Church).

-Helsinki is surrounded by beautiful nature and it is a great base to explore the surrounding countryside, like Nuuksio National Park, as well as some interesting towns further afield, like Hanko, Poorvo, Turku and Tampere.
+Helsinki is surrounded by beautiful nature and is a great base to explore the surrounding countryside, like Nuuksio National Park, as well as some interesting towns further afield, like Hanko, Poorvo, Turku, and Tampere.
+Even Tallinn in Estonia is a ferry ride away.

 Helsinki also provides easy access to the surrounding Finnish archipelago, which includes over 300 islands, many of which are easily accessible by ferry, like Suomenlinna.